GlitchVector/NudeNet/README.md

 # Check GPU availability with detailed diagnostics
 docker run --gpus all -it nudenet-gpu check-gpu

+# Run container diagnostics to troubleshoot issues
+docker run --gpus all -it nudenet-gpu debug

 # Download all model variants (if not already downloaded)
 docker run --gpus all -it nudenet-gpu download-models